kyros200/poke-lair/README.md

 ```
 And then access `localhost:3000`
 ### Overview
 **First things first, this is a Galarian site**.
-If you wish to change to **English** language, please do it so on the upper-right corner of the site.
+If you wish to change to **English** language, please do it on the upper-right corner of the site.

 ![Main menu, Normal Store](https://i.imgur.com/5VciKWC.jpg)